finos/htc-grid/docs/development.md

 ## 3. Configuring HTC-Grid Deployment

-- There are no additional changed required to HTC-Grid to define/launch new Client applications.
+- There are no additional changes required to HTC-Grid to define/launch new Client applications.
-- Some changes might be required to update Worker Lambdas, see below
+- Some changes might be required to update Worker functions, see below

-The root ./Makefile  has 3 options for building and uploading sample lambda functions (e.g., ``upload-c++``, ``upload-python``, and ``upload-python-ql``).
-These options simply automate all steps described in Section 2 "Developing a Worker Lambda Function".
-Follow these examples to build & upload custom lambda code.
+The root ./Makefile  has 3 options for building and uploading sample Worker functions (e.g., ``upload-c++``, ``upload-python``, and ``upload-python-ql``).
+These options simply automate all steps described in Section 2 "Developing a Worker Function".
+Follow these examples to build & upload custom worker function code.
 To execute each option in isolation, specify the option with the make (i.e., instead of happy-path).

 ```bash
 make upload-c++ TAG=$TAG ACCOUNT_ID=$HTCGRID_ACCOUNT_ID REGION=$HTCGRID_REGION BUCKET_NAME=$S3_LAMBDA_HTCGRID_BUCKET_NAME
 ```

-The above steps will upload new Worker Lambda zip in S3 bucket.
+The above steps will upload new Worker Function zip in S3 bucket.
 However, only new worker pods will be able to benefit from this update.
 To apply the changes to the entire deployment it is necessary to remove all currently running worker pods (e.g., by executing ``kubectl delete $(kubectl get po -o name)``).

-Each compute environment pod starts by executing lambda-init container (defined at ``source/compute_plane/shell/attach-layer``) which pulls the Lambda zip package from the S3_LAMBDA_HTCGRID_BUCKET_NAME S3 bucket at the pod boot time.
+Each compute environment pod starts by executing lambda-init container (defined at ``source/compute_plane/shell/attach-layer``) which pulls the Worker function zip package from the S3_LAMBDA_HTCGRID_BUCKET_NAME S3 bucket at the pod boot time.